spatie/laravel-authorize/README.md

 ### Custom behaviour

 To customize the default behaviour you can easily extend the default middleware and override the `handleUnauthorizedRequest`-method.
-Don't forget to register your class at the middleware.
+Don't forget to register your class at the kernel.

 If you would like to let all unauthorized users know that you are actually a teapot you can do so.